oleksandriegorov/GraylogElasticUpdate/README.md

 	- this is useful to confirm that logs from previous version are actually present after upgrade

 ### Upgrade from 5.6 to 6.8 simulation
-- make sure to switch to tag 6.8
+- make sure to switch to branch 6.8
-`git checkout v6.8`
+`git checkout 6.8`
 - run vagrant reload with a provision forced:
 `vagrant reload --provision`
 - as a result master nodes will be upgraded first, followed by data nodes

 ### Install Kibana
 - Applicable to ElasticSearch 6 only
+- This process is automated for Kibana installation on gl node and respond to 127.0.0.1:8082 port
+- Or you can always
   - This process is currently semi-automatic:
     - choose any server and ssh to it
     - run puppet manifest for kibana:
     `puppet apply /vagrant/manifests/kibana.pp`
     - open port to vm's 5601 for web ui
     - use kibana monitoring feature